RedPitaya/HAMlab-doc/HAMlab/source/quickStart/start.rst

 .. image:: hamlab/IMG_20161130_090056.jpg

-Key
+Iambic Morse Code Paddle Keyer Plug

 .. image:: hamlab/IMG_20161130_090056.jpg

 .. note::

-	More information about compatibility of microphone, key and headphones and front panel connections in general can be found in the FRONT PANEL CONTROLS AND CONNECTIONS section.
+	More information about compatibility of microphone, key and headphones and front panel connections in general can be found in the :ref:`front` section.

 Turn it on & put HAMlab in SDR mode